Jason.Endgame. Part II

 “Does it really make sense as a copycat killer though?”

 Helms wondered about that question.
 It didn’t really make sense.
 Jason would never leave a potential victim like that.
 A copycat killer wouldn’t either.
 He leaves the room leaving Lucy to wonder.
 As he leaves he runs into his partner Doug Finch.
 Doug had only about six months under his belt, but had already solved a few cases.
-He had a knack as Helms would refer to it.
+He had a knack as Helms referred to it.

 “Hey, Doug.
 What do you think about this killer?
 Do you think it could be Voorhees?”